 Factors Contributing to Shortage

-To fill the psychiatric provider shortage, the medical community enlists mental health nurse practitioners (PMHNPs).
-These professionals deliver mental health services to individuals, families and communities.
-They establish, organize, institute and appraise mental health services.
+To fill the psychiatric provider shortage, the medical community enlists mental health nurse practitioners.
+But what is a psychiatric mental health nurse practitioner?
+These professionals deliver mental health services to individuals, families, and communities.
+They establish, organize, institute, and appraise mental health services.

 Roles and Responsibilities

 Psychiatric mental health nurse practitioners often intersect with the roles of psychologists, social workers, and psychiatrists.
 While all individuals practicing these disciplines conduct psychotherapy, only PMHNPs and psychiatrists may prescribe medication, and only psychiatrists train to conduct psychological testing.
 Prospective nurses often ask what a psychiatric mental health nurse practitioner is and what are the responsibilities?
 The following are the primary duties of PMHNPs.

 - Assess the mental health needs of patients

 - Diagnose psychiatric conditions